AxtMueller/Windows-Batch-Deployment/README.md

 # [Revision History](/binaries/README.md#all-revision-history)
 ### Client Version: 20210130
 Bug fix: CmdAddAutoRunBin and CmdExecuteBinary support 32-bit DLLs on 64-bit systems.
-New feature: Calculate CRC32 of file and delete / move file after reboot.
+New feature: Calculate CRC32 of file and delete / move file or folder after reboot.
 New feature: Registry operations.
 ### Server Version: 20210130
 New feature: Functions of registry operation.